mateustosta/design-and-analysis-of-algorithms/sorting/insertionSort/README.md

 ## Insertion Sort
 Insertion Sort is a simple sorting algorithm.
-It is much less efficient on large lists than more advanced algorithms suck as quicksort and heapsort.
+It is much less efficient on large lists than more advanced algorithms such as quicksort and heapsort.
 However, insertion sort provides several advantages:
 - Simple
 - Efficient for small data sets
 - And others